NDevTK/AntiXSLeaks/README.md

 ## Manifest v3
 This extension uses webRequestBlocking since blocking is based on the headers received.
-In order to do this the extension must be force installed with manifestv3.json
+In order to do this the extension must be force installed with manifestv3.json when using Manifest v3
 https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#when-use-blocking-webrequest